Nazanin Zaghari-Ratcliffe: Eight things we learnt from her first interview

 6. She still can't look at her daughter's baby pictures

-Gabriella, who was two years old when her mother was first detained, initially remained in Iran with her grandparents.
+Gabriella, who was two-years-old when her mother was first detained, initially remained in Iran with her grandparents.

 But it was decided she should return to the UK to live with her father, Richard Ratcliffe, in 2019.